 YunExpress Europe took its first step in Ireland and founded its local operational branch in late October 2020.
 In the context of warehouse shortages caused by pre-Brexit stockpiling, it is a serious challenge for every logistics player in Ireland to find suitable warehouses for lease.
 YunExpress Ireland, however, succeeded in enhancing its first presence by launching a new warehouse with a storage capacity of 1.600 square meters in November.

 “It was challenging.”
 Said Uta Wang, the General Manager of YunExpress Ireland, “Due to the pre-Brexit stockpiling, demand for warehouses surged, and the Covid-19 pandemic even worsened the shortage situation.
-Back then, when we started to execute the plan to find a warehouse for lease, there wasn’t many options available in the market.
+Back then, when we started to execute the plan to find a warehouse for lease, there weren’t many options available in the market.
 The competition was fierce.”

-Luckily, YunExpress Ireland stood out in this competition, with its unparalleled global influence and growth potential in the cross-border e-commerce sector.
+Luckily, YunExpress Ireland stood out in this competition with its unparalleled global influence and growth potential in the cross-border e-commerce sector.
 It also reflected the confidence of Irish business partners in the future development of YunExpress.
 As a win-win outcome, YunExpress Ireland will certainly bring its strong economic performance and brand influence to Ireland.

 “Of course this confidence is not one-way, YunExpress has attached great importance to the Irish market.”
 Uta said, “The original plan was to lease a warehouse for about 500 square meters.
 But after a comprehensive assessment of the Irish market, especially considering the opportunities brought by Brexit, we decided to enlarge the space capacity to 1.600 square meters.”